henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 Click on **Pipeline** and click **Configure > Deploy** to inspect it.

 The `Deploy` pipeline deploys canary to both clusters (`cluster-1` and `cluster-2`), it then tests the canaries.
-There is a manual judgement stage prompting a user to proceed.
-After the user hits proceed, application is deployed to both clusters in production.
+There is a `manual judgement` stage prompting a user to proceed.
+After the user hits continue, application is deployed to both clusters in production.

-Click on individual stages in the pipeline to inspect them in detail.
+Click on individual stages in the `Deploy` pipeline to inspect them in detail.

-* In `Configuration` stage, we use version tag to trigger the pipeline.
+* In `Configuration` stage, we use `version tag` to trigger the pipeline.
 Every time the version is changed on the image, the pipeline is automatically triggered.
 * `Deploy` stages are Kubernetes Deployments, with Services and Ingresses created in the previous section..
-* For Test stages, we do a simple `curl` to our web-server app and ensure liveness.
+* For `Test` stages, we do a simple `curl` to our web-server app and ensure liveness.
-* `Deploy to Production` is a manual judgement stage.
+* `Deploy to Production?` is a manual judgement stage.

 Run the pipeline manually from the GUI.
 Clink on **Pipeline** link, and then the **Start Manual Execution** button.